Kun-Alexandru/Kun-Alexandru/README.md

 ### :man_technologist: About Me :

--  :Second-year Computer Science student at Babes-Bolyai University of Cluj-Napoca
+-  Second-year Computer Science student at Babes-Bolyai University of Cluj-Napoca
 -  How to reach me <a href = "mailto: kunalexandru08@gmail.com">kunalexandru08@gmail.com</a>

 ---